yireo/yireo-slides/slides/yireo/apollo-federation.md

 - Easily merge schemas into single federated graph
 - Slowly migrate backend sources from one service to another
   - Modifying requests and responses
-  - Maintain schema registry within Apollo Graph Manager
+  - Maintain schema registry within Apollo Graph Manager or by yourself

 ---
 # Scenario with Magento